Dash-CS370/dash-analytics/README.md

 ## Description

 Welcome to Dash Analytics, where you can visualize your data with no code or data skills required.
 To see this website in production, visit [Dash Analytics](https://dash-analytics.solutions).
-You can also watch a complete tour of our platform and software here [Dash Analytics Walkthrough](https://drive.google.com/file/d/1zZvENRDF7NT1CA_EdQQcoAjzv-7bfd37/view?usp=drivesdk).
+You can also watch a walkthrough tour of our platform and software here [Dash Analytics Walkthrough](https://drive.google.com/file/d/1zZvENRDF7NT1CA_EdQQcoAjzv-7bfd37/view?usp=drivesdk).

 ## How to Use